skoczen/will/docs/improve.md

 - [adamcin](https://github.com/adamcin) gave you html support in 1-1 chats, using the new v2 API, and made bootstrapping more reliable.
 - [adamgilman](https://github.com/adamgilman) gave you the friendly error messages when the hipchat key was invalid.
+- [antgel](https://github.com/antgel) fixed the image plugin, for reals and added awesome documentation.
 - [amckinley](https://github.com/amckinley) fixed a bug in the hipchat user list from missing params.
-- [antgel](https://github.com/antgel/) fixed and documented setup for the new image plugin.
 - [bfhenderson](https://github.com/bfhenderson) removed dependence on the v1 token, and made help more friendly.
 - [borgstrom](https://github.com/borgstrom) gave you beautifully architected storage backends, including support for couchbase and local storage.
 - [brandonsturgeon](https://github.com/brandonsturgeon) jumped on hipchat's API-breaking change, and made will immune in a flash.
 Improved the docs all over, too.